flobb/FlobFoundationBundle/README.md

 **BE AWARE: THIS BUNDLE WILL NOT ADD THE FOUNDATION FRAMEWORK BUT RATHER features FOR SYMFONY TO WORK WITH IT**

-To include all the libraries you can use a CDN like [CloudFlare CDN](http://cdnjs.com/).

 Demo available [here](http://florianbelhomme.com/flobfoundationdemobundle/).

 ## Requirements